HarshilBhuva/portswigger-websecurity-academy/01-sqli/Blind_SQL_injection_with_conditional_errors/README.md

 - *Payload 2*: Brute force - for real-life, add special characters

 Filtering on server errors again, we can read the password: `3bk8bdchxubqft2tgsxr`

+// 📝 ALSO SORT ASCENDING BY PAYLOAD 1

 ![Brute force password, result](img/brute_force_of_password_result.png)